-Client money reconciliations are a core part of achieving and evidencing compliance with the CASS rules overall.
+Client money reconciliations are a core part of achieving and evidencing compliance with the CASS rules overall and a good control environment.
 Firms must therefore evidence robust governance and oversight of client money reconciliations, whether these are performed within the firm, by another group company or by an external provider.
 Documentation should include:

-- Policies, as outlined in previous sections, setting out the frequency, methodology and other 'in principle' decisions made in relation to the firm's approach to reconciliations; - Decisions on the cut-off points for record-keeping, which define the close of business point at which data for the reconciliations is to be based; - Policies on the resolution of discrepancies, including the root causes of discrepancies which have arisen as a result of segregation differences in the internal reconciliation.
+- Policies, as outlined in previous sections, setting out the frequency, methodology and other 'in principle' decisions made in relation to the firm's approach to reconciliations; - Decisions on the cut-off points for record-keeping, which define the close of business point at which data for the reconciliations is to be based; - Policies on the resolution of discrepancies, including the root causes of discrepancies which have arisen as a result of segregation differences in the internal reconciliation; and - High quality and well maintaining policies and procedures